Building containers¶

 for example:

-$ singularity test /data/containers/public/python3_helloworld.simg
+$ apptainer test /data/containers/public/python3_helloworld.simg

 /usr/bin/python3